NyanSatan/kanzitools/README.md

 ## astrisprobed_patcher

-***WARNING**: this tool hasn't been tested with modern versions of Astris and macOS, so be careful!*
+***Warning**: this tool hasn't been tested with modern versions of Astris and macOS, so be careful!
+Nowadays you shall better patch firmware of your probe instead*

 Patches `astrisprobed` in memory to make it detect **Nova** as **Kanzi** or **UDT** as **Chimp** or both